MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretStore/Set-SecretStoreConfiguration.md

 ### -Password

-Password to be applied when changing the authentication configuration.
-When changing the configuration from no password required to password required, the provided password will be set as the new store password.
-When changing the configuration from password required to no password required, the provided password will be used to authorize the configuration change, and must be the current password used to unlock the store.
-This command cannot be used to change the store password.
-To change an existing password, use the `Set-SecretStorePassword` command.
+Specifies the password needed to access the **SecretStore**.
+This parameter cannot be used to change the existing password.
+To change the existing password, use `Set-SecretStorePassword`.

+When this parameter is used with the **Authenticate** parameter to change the configuration for authentication from `None` to `Password`, this parameter's value is set as the new password for the **SecretStore**.

+When this parameter is used with the **Authenticate** parameter to change the configuration for authentication from `Password` to `None`, this parameter's value must be the current password for the **SecretStore**.
+It is used to authorize the configuration change.

 ```yaml
 Type: SecureString